fp7-ofelia/ocf/src/doc/expedient/source/user/tutorial.rst

 Add a Member
 ............

 Let's start by adding another member to the project.
-Click on "Add Members" in the "Members" section.
-Select another user you want in the project, select "researcher" role, and click on "Add".
+Click on :guilabel:`Add Members` in the "Members" section.
+Select another user you want in the project, select :guilabel:`researcher` role, and click on :guilabel:`Add`.
 The delegate checkbox can be used to allow the user to give the roles you give him to others.

 Add Aggregates
 ..............

 Now we should add aggregates to the project.
-Click on "Add Aggregates".
+Click on :guilabel:`Add Aggregates`.
 You will see a list of the aggregates that are available in Expedient.
-Click the "Select" button for the ones you would like to use (choose at least one OpenFlow Aggregate and one PlanetLab Aggregate).
+Click the :guilabel:`Select` button for the ones you would like to use (choose at least one OpenFlow Aggregate and one PlanetLab Aggregate).
 Some other types of aggregates might require additional steps before an aggregate is added to the project.